David McGoldrick

-David James McGoldrick (born 29 November 1987) is a professional footballer who plays as a striker for club Barnsley.
+David James McGoldrick (born 29 November 1987) is a professional footballer who plays as a striker for club Mansfield Town.
 He won 14 caps for the Republic of Ireland national team between 2014 and 2020, scoring one international goal.

 A trainee at Notts County, he made his senior debut in 2004 before being signed by Southampton later in the year.
 He spent five years with the "Saints", also playing on loan for Notts County in 2005 and both AFC Bournemouth and Port Vale in 2007.
 He transferred to Nottingham Forest in 2009 for a £1 million fee.
 He joined Sheffield Wednesday on loan in September 2011 and was loaned out to Coventry City in August 2012.
 After a successful spell at Coventry, he joined Ipswich Town in July 2013 following an initial loan period.
 He stayed with the club for five more seasons before being released after his contract expired in the summer of 2018.

 He signed with Sheffield United in July 2018.
 He was named the club's Player of the Year as they secured promotion into the Premier League in the 2018–19 season.
 He was released after four years and went on to sign with Derby County in July 2022, winning the club's Player of the Year award and the PFA Fans' Player of the Year award in 2023.
 He rejoined his hometown club, Notts County, in June 2023.
 He was named in the 2024–25 EFL League Two Team of the Season.
-He joined Barnsley in July 2025.
+He joined Barnsley in July 2025 and was named Player of the Year for the 2025–26 season before moving on to Mansfield Town.